mtopircean/essentials-by-livia/README.md

 ### Kanban Board
-Board was designed to cover all planning aspects and offer a structured process to takle and work on my project.
+Board was designed to cover all planning aspects and offer a structured process to tackle and work on my project.
 ![Alt text](/static/readme/kanban-board.png)

 #### Kanban overview
-Kanban board is structured around 7 Epics connected to differrent functionalities, modules and stages of the project.
+Kanban board is structured around 7 Epics connected to different functionalities, modules and stages of the project.
 ![Alt text](/static/readme/epics.png)

 #### Epics